kgs19/kcmd/README.md

 Following are the fields of the `Config` struct:
  - `PrintCommandEnabled`: Flag to enable or disable printing the command executed.
 Default is `false`.
  - `BaseCommandDir`: Directory to use to execute the commands.
 Default is the directory of the executable file.
-[Here](examples/docker/version_printcmd.go) is an example on how to use the `Config` struct:

-### Config struct - Environment Variables
-The library also provides a way to configure the library through environment variables.
+The same can be set using environment variables as well:
 ```bash
 export CMDX_PRINT_COMMAND_ENABLED=true
 export KCMD_BASE_COMMAND_DIR=/path/to/base/dir
 ```
+Refer to the [examples](./examples) directory for more details on how to use the `Config` struct.

 ## TODO
+- Review Config struct - move logic to cmdx ??
 - Add `Get` commands
-- Review Config struct - move logic to cmdx ??
+- Add more commands